- How is acute myeloid leukemia treated?

 Induction is considered successful if remission is achieved.
 Further treatment is then given to try to destroy any remaining leukemia cells and help prevent a relapse.
 This is called consolidation.

-For younger patients, the main options for AML consolidation therapy are:
+For younger patients, the main options for consolidation therapy are:

-- Several cycles of high-dose cytarabine (ara-C) chemo (this is sometimes known as HiDAC)
+- Several cycles of high-dose cytarabine (ara-C) chemo (sometimes known as HiDAC)

 - Allogeneic (donor) stem cell transplant